Andrew Knizner Player Props: Cardinals vs. Cubs

-Friday, Andrew Knizner and the St. Louis Cardinals square off against the Chicago Cubs and Justin Steele, with the first pitch at 2:20 PM ET.
+After going 2-for-4 with a home run and three RBI in his most recent game, Andrew Knizner and the St. Louis Cardinals take on the Chicago Cubs (who will start Justin Steele) at 7:45 PM ET on Thursday.

-In his last action (on July 16 against the Nationals) he went 1-for-4 with an RBI.
+In his previous game, he racked up three RBI (going 2-for-4 with a home run) against the Diamondbacks.

 Andrew Knizner Game Info & Props vs. the Cubs